mattbroekhuis/myretail/readme.md

 ### Other notes
 Instead of passing around ip addresses, I typically will update the local /etc/hosts to make aliases for the dependencies to the docker host. eg add an entry for hostname "cassandra" -> 192.168.99.100 .
 Was considering doing this as part of the base setup, but oddly enough I've found a lot of companies lock out admin rights to their employees, so didn't want to count on it

 If this were a "real" setup, and there were large teams working on many services, I would consider making the framework grouping of code be in it's own repository, and versioned seperately.
 I would also consider making each service a seperate repository as well.

+I actually think that gradle would be a better choice for a build tool.
+Especially with docker.
+The pom files know/contain too much about ports and hosts and ips.
+It is hard in Maven to do custom work like fire up a docker container in one step, inspect it and get all the host information dynamically and pass it to another step.
+However, for the sake of making sure I actually finished this task, I stuck with maven as I know it well.

 Hope the instructions work well, and there's no "magic" setting on my machine that isn't on yours.
 Thanks for checking it out